holoviz/panel/doc/how_to/migrate/from_streamlit.md

 You should

-- Identify the relevant Panes to migrate to in the [Components Gallery](https://panel.holoviz.org/reference/index.html#panes).
+- Identify the relevant Panel *panes* to migrate to in the [Panes Section](https://panel.holoviz.org/reference/index.html#panes) of the [Component Gallery](https://panel.holoviz.org/reference/index.html).
 - Study the relevant guides for the details.
 For example the [Matplotlib Guide](https://panel.holoviz.org/reference/panes/Matplotlib.html).
+- Use the Panel *panes*.

 ## Inputs

-In Panel the objects that can provide you inputs are called *widgets*.
-Let see how the migration of an integer slider widget works.
+In Panel the objects that can provide you with input values from users are called *widgets*.
+Let see how the migration of an integer slider works.

 ### Streamlit Integer Slider Example